 Religious Education is an integral part of the curriculum offered at St Paul's CofE Junior School, underpinned by our core value: we embrace difference and diversity.
-RE plays a vital part in the social, moral, spiritual and cultural development of our pupils, preparing them for their responsibilities and experiences of life in modern Britain.
-On their journey through St Paul’s, we aim to equip pupils with an understanding of the beliefs and traditions of the main world faiths.
+RE plays an important role in expressing the Christian vision of our school, recognising that we are one body made up of many faiths, beliefs and worldviews.